ubco-mds-2020-labs/dashboard-project-nba-dashboard/Team work contract.md

 meeting.
 Roles will rotate each meeting.
 2. The leader will, at the beginning of a meeting, set sub-goals.
 These sub-goals will be presented to the group for a consensus of approval.
-The leader is also responsible for the presentation of the group material to the rest of the class.
+The leader is also responsible for the presentation of the group material to the rest of the group.
 3. The secretary is responsible for taking in-session notes and preparing presentation materials from these notes.
 4. The timekeeper is responsible for keeping track of the time allotted to each discussion,